alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 using Const_ = const T;
 ~~~

+Any COM interface such `IPictureDisp` ultimately inherits from `IUnknown`, which provides **reference counting** of the COM object.
+When the last reference to the object is removed the object is destroyed.
+And to support that mechanism, to avoid leaks, one should call the `IUnknown` method **`Release` when the interface pointer is no longer needed.

+To *guarantee* that `Release` call even in the face of exceptions or early function returns, it should ideally be performed by a C++ destructor; the RAII technique, again.

+For this exception safe cleanup it’s common to use a **COM pointer** template class, analogous to `std::shared_ptr` in the C++ standard library.
+Visual C++ provides one called [`_com_ptr_t`](https://docs.microsoft.com/en-us/cpp/cpp/com-ptr-t-class?view=msvc-170), via its `<comip.h>` header, and there are many others.
+But to make these examples compile also with MinGW g++ I just define a minimal DIY such class:

+arf

 One way to obtain the required `IPictureDisp*` is to call `OleCreatePictureIndirect`, which needs essentially two arguments:

 * A handle to a [**bitmap**](https://en.wikipedia.org/wiki/Bitmap).